igornem1-interviews/etherium-fetcher/README.md

 }
 ```

-The following user and password combinations work:
+The following user and password combinations loaded into system upon start:

 - `alice`/ `alice`
 - `bob`/ `bob`
 - `carol` / `carol`
 - `dave`/ `dave`

-## Endpoint Change: JWT for `/lime/eth?transactionHashes`  and `/lime/eth/:rlphex`
+The aforementioned JWT allow endpoints `/lime/eth?transactionHashes` and `/lime/eth/:rlphex` to have a header `AUTH_TOKEN` - the JWT token of a user.

-Allow both endpoints to have a header `AUTH_TOKEN` - the JWT token of a user.
 If the JWT token is provided, the server will remember that this user has asked for these specific transaction hashes and will send them by endpoint `/lime/my`

 ## Endpoint `/lime/my`